andrewgazelka/andrewgazelka.github.io/_posts/2023-04-06-gpt-hals-and-rest-libs.markdown

 }
 ```

-## Leveraging GPT-3/GPT-4 for REST and PAC Calls
+## Leveraging GPT-3/GPT-4 for thin REST and PAC Calls

 GPT-3 and GPT-4 make it much easier to implement logic that combines multiple REST or PAC calls.
 While reading
 documentation to combine these calls is not too difficult, it can be time-consuming.
 Using GPT-3/GPT-4, you can feed in